Christian Bethancourt Player Props: Rays vs. Yankees

 Christian Bethancourt At The Plate

-- Bethancourt has 13 doubles, seven home runs and nine walks while hitting .216.
+- Bethancourt has 13 doubles, seven home runs and 10 walks while batting .213.

-- In 10.3% of his games this year, he has gone deep, and 3% of his trips to the plate.
+- In 10.1% of his games this season, he has hit a home run, and 2.9% of his trips to the plate.

-- In 16 games this season (23.5%), Bethancourt has picked up an RBI, and in four of those games (5.9%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.

-- In 36.8% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (8.8%).
+- In 25 of 69 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.